 - A free eBook

 - A Free Download

 Flex your creativity on these to make something useful and engaging.
-Consider where your customer may be at in their search for information.
+Consider where your customer may be in their search for information.

 Again, these are not hard sale-driven at all.
 They’re focused on creating a valuable experience for the user.